KonH/UDBase/Docs/Content.md

 ```

-Next, you need to create ContentConfig using **UDBase/Content/Add New Config** menu item, assign your assets and set load is type.
+Next, you need to create ContentConfig using **UDBase/Content/Add New Config** menu item, assign your assets and set their loading type.
 If you want to use AssetBundles, you need to assign asset bundle name for your assets in Inspector.
 You can use any UnityEndine.Object using ContentSystem - GameObjects, AudioClips and so on.

-Config contains set of **ContentId** sub-assets, which can be assigned in Inspector.
+Config contains a set of **ContentId** sub-assets, which can be assigned in Inspector.

 You can have multiple Configs, as much as you want.